Classical Civilisation

 - We welcome applications from those with other qualifications equivalent to our standard entry requirements and from mature students with non-standard qualifications or who may have had a break in their study.
 For more information contact our Admissions Tutor.

-- Classical subjects are not essential for any of our courses.
+- Classical subjects and knowledge of Greek and Latin are not required for any of our courses.

 - We are pleased to consider applications for deferred entry.